 Our capital adequacy assessment also includes tax and accounting considerations in accordance with regulatory guidance.
-We maintain a deferred tax asset on our balance sheet, and we include this asset when calculating our regulatory capital levels.
+We maintain a net deferred tax asset on our balance sheet, and we include this asset when calculating our regulatory capital levels.
 However, for regulatory capital purposes, deferred tax assets are (i) limited to the amount of taxes previously paid that a company could recover through loss carrybacks; and (ii) 10% of the amount of our Tier 1 capital.
-At June 30, 2016, no portion of our deferred tax asset was disallowed for regulatory capital purposes.
+At September 30, 2016, no portion of our deferred tax asset was disallowed for regulatory capital purposes.

 The Bank is required to conduct stress tests on an annual basis, and beginning on January 1, 2017, the Company will be required to conduct stress tests on an annual basis under the OCC's and the Federal Reserve Board's stress test regulations.
 The Bank is, and the Company will be, required to use stress-testing methodologies providing for results under at least three different sets of conditions, including baseline, adverse and severely adverse conditions.
-In addition, while as a savings and loan holding company we currently are not subject to the Federal Reserve Board's capital planning rule, we prepared and submitted a capital plan to the Federal Reserve Board in April 2016.
+In addition, while as a savings and loan holding company we currently are not subject to the Federal Reserve Board's capital planning rule, we prepared and submitted a capital plan to the Federal Reserve Board in April 2016 and commenced such plan in the third quarter of 2016.